docgecko/docgecko/README.md

 ### Hello There 👋
 I am Daren, a specialist consultant originally from the UK, now living in Lisbon, Portugal.
-I develop full stack applications mostly using React, Angular, Flask, using both sql/non-sql such as Firebase and PostgreSQL, integrating with Headerless CMS, including Storyblok and Contentful, and using services such as AWS, Vercel and Heroku.
+I develop full stack applications mostly using React, Angular, Flask, using both sql/non-sql databases such as Firebase and PostgreSQL, integrating with Headerless CMS, including Storyblok and Contentful, and using services such as AWS, Vercel and Heroku.

 ## Some Of My Stats
 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=docgecko&theme=highcontrast&hide=coffeescript,handlebars,xslt,php)